Tax Planning Starts With Understanding Tax Brackets

 - In 2012, for example, the 401(k) contribution limit for those age 50 and older is $22,500.

-Tax Planning Strategies For Those With Income Less Than $70k - Fill Up The Bottom Tax Brackets
+Taxable Income Less Than $70k - Fill Up The Bottom Tax Brackets

 - Perhaps you should not contribute to a deductible retirement account.
 Instead fund a ROTH IRA, or make ROTH contributions to your 401k plan.